Welcome to GWS 660

 Ideally, each intern will interview with more than one organization, but only apply to internships that you are really excited to pursue in spring.
 You will contact organizations of interest for an interview via the list below.
 Once you have an interview(s) scheduled, please let me know (in an email) where/when you have scheduled interviews and how things go.

 Organizations have varying application processes and due dates that are based in their needs and do not necessarily correspond with campus timelines.
 Please keep this in mind as you are considering your options and contacting organizations.
-Contact Susan at any point if you are not sure what to do next.
+Contact Stephanie at any point if you are not sure what to do next.

 Interviewing Tips